Your factory’s potential manufacturing capacity is lost to several wastage factors:

 Manufacturing batch size reflects the average quantity of bikes produced in a single production run.
 Smaller batch sizes decrease factory lead-time and potentially delivery times, but comes at the cost of more setups.

-Expenditure in setup time reduction goes into developing more efficient procedures for setting up manufacturing batches, enabling you to run smaller batch sizes.
-Reducing increase effective capacity (provided batch size remains constant).
+Expenditure in setup time reduction goes into developing more efficient procedures for setting up manufacturing batches, enabling you to run smaller batch sizes and increase effective capacity.
 Other factors affecting the capacity lost to setups are: batch size, number of products, and product complexity.

 Raw Materials Stockout